jakobzhao/geog371/labs/lab01/readme.md

 ## 4. Deliverable

-Before submitting this PE (Practical Exercise), please make sure both the **GitHub repository** and the **GitHub page** work properly.
+Before submitting this lab, please make sure both the **GitHub repository** and the **GitHub page** work properly.
 In this lab, you are excepted to submit the url of the GitHub repository to the **Canvas Dropbox** of this course.
 This url should be in the format of `https://www.github.com/[account_username]/[account_username].github.io`.
-To do that, check the item of this PE on the assignment tab, and then press the `Submit Assignment` button.
+To do that, check the item of this lab on the assignment tab, and then press the `Submit Assignment` button.
 Please contact the instructor if you have any difficulty in submitting the url link.
 Here are the grading criteria:

 1\.
 A GitHub account is registered, You have followed the instructor's GitHub account and `star-ed` the course GitHub repository.
 (6 POINTS)